-You simply must try my deep fried ice cream recipe.
-Deep fried ice cream is always a novelty.
-It's a truly extraordinary dessert that never fails to excite whenever it's served, and it tastes extraordinarily delicious.
+You must try this original deep fried ice cream recipe!
+The unusual frozen treat that's both hot and cold is truly a novelty.
+It's an extraordinary dessert that never fails to excite whenever it's served, and it tastes extraordinarily delicious.

 Either the night before, or about 4 hours before serving, prepare the batter by mixing until smooth 1-3/4 cups all-purpose flour, 1-1/2 tablespoons sugar (white or brown, depending on your taste preference), 1 teaspoon salt, 1 tablespoon vegetable or olive oil, 1 teaspoon vanilla or almond flavoring, 1/2 cup milk, 1/4 cup water, and 2 egg yolks (reserve the egg whites for use later).
 Refrigerate the batter for several hours until it is well chilled.

 Just before serving, heat the oil in your deep fryer to a temperature of 375°F. (Some report good success using a wok, but great care must be taken to keep the balls in gentle motion so they will fry evenly.
 Do not permit the oil to smoke, but it must be hot.